apocalyptech/animalwellsave/README.md

  - Added `--nuts` to set stolen-nut count
  - Report on status of Space / Bunny Island buttons and CE Temple chest, and alter those states when specifying our button and chest arguments.
+ - Fixed a bug which could cause map-feature-activations (press all buttons, open all chests, etc) to reset/close items we don't know about.

 **v1.1.0** - *Jun 6, 2024*
  - Added explicit arguments to set various Quest State flags without having